orbeon/orbeon-forms-doc/form-runner/access-control/deployed-forms.md

 Operation on _Anyone_ apply to all other rows – When you select a checkbox for a given operation on the first _Anyone_ row, that checkbox will be automatically checked and disabled so you can't change it, for any additional row, since you wouldn't want to authorize users with additional roles to perform less operations.

-_Update_ implies _read_ – On any row, if you check _update_, then _read_ will be automatically checked, as it wouldn't make sense to say that some users can update data, but can't read it, as when updating data, obviously, they must be shown the data they are updating.
+_Update_ implies _Read_ – On any row, if you check _update_, then _read_ will be automatically checked, as it wouldn't make sense to say that some users can update data, but can't read it, as when updating data, obviously, they must be shown the data they are updating.

 _Create_ can't be set for the _owner_ and _group members_ – The owner/group is a piece of information attached to existing form data, keeping track of the user who create the data, and the group in which this user is.
 This information is only known for existing data, so assigning the _create_ permission to the _owner_ or _group members_ doesn't make sense, and the dialog doesn't show that checkbox.

-Permissions for the _owner_ and _group members_ can be set independently– If you want data to be accessible only by people who created it, check read/update/delete for the owner but not for group members.
+Permissions for the _owner_ and _group members_ can be set independently – If you want data to be accessible only by people who created it, check read/update/delete for the owner but not for group members.
 If you want data to be accessible by all people in the same group,check read/update/delete for the group members and don't check them for the owner if you want the owner to lose access to that data in case the owner changes group.
 (The latter highlights the need for permissions owner and group member to be set independently.)

 ### The "List" permission